 What Does a Heroin High Feel Like?

-When heroin first hits, users feel mixture of intense feelings known as a “rush”—particularly noted for its euphoria and intense relaxation.
+When heroin first hits, users feel a mixture of intense feelings known as a “rush”—particularly noted for its euphoria and extreme relaxation.
 Users also report feelings of intense heat and warmth as the heroin moves from the injection site into the bloodstream.
-It’s commonly reported that the first heroin high ushers users into a dream-like state that is intensely euphoric—so much so that it’s nearly impossible to reach again.
-Euphoric feelings tend to dissipate as tolerance builds and with repeated use, leading many heroin users to up their dosages to unsafe levels.
+It’s commonly said that the first heroin high ushers users into a euphoric, dream-like state—so much so that it’s nearly impossible to reach again.
+Unfortunately, euphoric feelings tend to dissipate as tolerance builds and repeated use, leading many heroin users to up their dosages to unsafe levels.

 What Are the Physical Effects of Heroin?

-Heroin has many noticeable short and long-term effects.
+Heroin has many noticeable short-term and long-term effects.
 In addition to the euphoric feelings associated with heroin, the body begins to feel heavy and sleepiness sets in.
 Many heroin users also experience difficulty breathing.
-Often heroin users experience a pervasively dry mouth, have difficulty coughing, and experience nausea or an upset stomach.
+Often, heroin users experience a pervasively dry mouth, have difficulty coughing, and experience nausea or an upset stomach.
 Long-term heroin users often experience digestive problems that can result in near-permanent constipation.
-Those who inject heroin face a host of additional physical problems including the telltale scarring, abscesses and infections along the inner arms which collectively are known as “track marks.”
-Additionally, intravenous users place themselves a significant risk for contracting blood-borne diseases such as HIV and Hepatitis.
+Those who inject heroin face additional physical problems, including the telltale scarring, abscesses, and infections along the inner arms, collectively known as “track marks.”
+Additionally, intravenous users place themselves at significant risk of contracting blood-borne diseases such as HIV and hepatitis.